thatdavemarsh/PC_PWM_Fan_Controller/README.md

 The project was breadboarded and I also took my first crack at an ordered PCB.

-Current status is in PCB assembly.
+Current status is completed.

-There is no fancy translation function for the output PWM, currentlyt uses a linear map function:
+There is no fancy translation function for the output PWM, currently uses a linear map function:

 duty_PWM = map (tDuty_In , 35, 90, 20, 100);